perfsonar/docs/install_centos.rst

      * ``yum install perfsonar-toolkit-security`` - Adds default firewall rules and installs fail2ban
      * ``yum install perfsonar-toolkit-servicewatcher``- Adds a cron job that checks if services are still running.
      * ``yum install perfsonar-toolkit-sysctl`` - Adds default sysctl tuning settings
-     * ``yum install perfsonar-toolkit-systemenv-testpoint`` - Configures auto-update and set some default logging locations.
+     * ``yum install perfsonar-toolkit-systemenv-testpoint`` - Configures auto-update and set some default logging locations

 You may also run the command below to get everything listed above on **perfsonar-testpoint** and **perfsonar-core** bundles::